skycoin/User-Manuals/Checking the Genuineness of your Skycoin Hardware Wallet.md

 ### Scenario 2:

-A Previously used Skycoin Hardware Wallet will have a Seed set up beforehand.
+A Previously used Skywallet will have a Seed set up beforehand.

-Hence the message **Need Seed!** will not be displayed and this denotes that your Skycoin Hardware Wallet is unsafe to use as someone else can access your wallet using that previously set up Seed.
+Hence the message **Need Seed!** will not be displayed and this denotes that your Skywallet is unsafe to use as someone else can access your wallet using that previously set up Seed.

 <A picture of the Hardware wallet which doesnot display the message NEED SEED>